Open our Virtual Student Activities list to see what you can do to de-stress and unwind.

 Makayla Stinson is a native of Lenoir and says she decided to attend CCC&TI because of all the great things she’s heard about the institution over the years.
 Stinson is planning to earn degrees in both Medical Office Administration and Office Administration.
 Stinson is also a member of TRIO and Phi Theta Kappa Honor Society.
 She says that she decided to get involved with SGA so that she can make a difference and help her fellow students take advantage of all the opportunities available to them.
 In her spare time she enjoys reading and helping others.

-Hello, Cobras!
-My name is Calistia Gragg, and I would like to welcome you to your time at Caldwell Community College and Technical Institute.
-I am honored to be serving as the Student Government Association (SGA) President for the 2019-2020 school year for both Caldwell and Watauga campuses.
+My name is Meredythe Galliher.
+It’s with great joy that I welcome you all back for a year full of exciting events and personal growth here at Caldwell Community College and Technical Institute.
+I’ve been blessed with the opportunity to serve as the Student Government Association (SGA) President for the 2020-2021 school year for both the Caldwell and Watauga campuses.

 Student Government Association President